10Kft/10kft-api/sections/projects.md

 ##### Endpoint: `/api/v1/projects`

 Project is a subclass of Assignable.
-You will see the id referring to a project as `assignable_id` in other models.
-Sub projects are called phases, and shares the same data model.
-A Phase has a `parent_id` that is not null.
-A project/phase can be deleted by setting the optional parameter archived to true, it can also be unarchived by setting archived to false.
+You will see the `id` referring to a project as `assignable_id` in other models.
+Sub-projects are called phases and share the same data model.
+A Phase has a `parent_id` that is not `null`.
+A project or phase can be deleted by setting the optional `archived` parameter to `true`, it can also be unarchived by setting `archived` to `false`.

+Projects where `archived` is set to `true` cannot be updated.
+You must first unarchive (set `archived` to `false`) before updating the project.

 ## Project State